How to negotiate a pay rise

 This is an important one.
 If you’re looking for more money, more responsibilities will likely follow hot on its heels.
 And you need to be prepared to pitch ideas as to how you can earn your keep.

-Approach your line manager and, if you can both agree on realistic and measurable goals for you, then you’ll have yourself a nice and easy metric against which your boss can measure your growth and worth in the company.
+Approach your line manager and if you can both agree on realistic and measurable goals for you, then you’ll have yourself a nice metric against which your boss can track your growth and worth in the company.

 Grow your skills

 There is nothing wrong with looking outside your immediate role to see how you can take on extra skills.
-There are online courses for everything these days, from learning a new language to mastering how to use Excel — although that may as well be a different language as far as many are concerned…
+There are online courses for everything these days, from learning a new language to mastering Excel – although, that may as well be a different language as far as many are concerned…

 Spreadsheets aside, we’d recommend taking a look around your office and identifying some of the higher-flyers.
 What do they do to go the extra mile?
 Find that out and follow suit.